IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 ##### Increased queue delay

 SCReAM implements a delay based congestion control approach where it mimics L4S congestion marking when the averaged queue delay exceeds a target threshold.
 This threshold is set to qdelay_target/2 and the congestion backoff factor (l4s_alpha_v) increases linearly from 0 to 100% as qdelay_avg goes from  qdelay_target/2 to qdelay_target.
-The averaged qdelay (qdelay_avg) is used to avoid that the SCReAM congestion control over-reacts to sudden delay spikes due to e.g. handover or link layer retransmissions.
+The averaged qdelay (qdelay_avg) is used to avoid that the SCReAM congestion control over-reacts to scheduling jitter, sudden delay spikes due to e.g. handover or link layer retransmissions.
 Furthermore, the delay based congestion control is inactivated when it is reasonably certain that L4S is active, i.e. L4S is enabled and congested nodes apply L4S marking of packets.
 The rationale is reduce negative effect of clockdrift that the delay based control can introduce whenever possible.

 #### Congestion Window Update

 The congestion window update contains two parts.
-One that reduces the congestion window when congestion events (listed above) occur, and one part that continously increase the congestion window.
+One that reduces the congestion window when congestion events (listed above) occur, and one part that continously increases the congestion window.

 The target bitrate is updated whenever the congestion window is updated.